-However, the business of the bank and its affiliates is mainly focused in providing investment and banking services regarding the access to and distribution of third party mutual funds across different markets to financial service providers in an 'open architecture' environment.
-Allfunds Bank is currently one of the leading platforms for the distribution of investment funds at an institutional level, consolidating open architecture solutions for more than 17 years.
-With a presence on the ground in Spain, Italy, the United Kingdom, Chile, Colombia, Dubai, Luxembourg, Switzerland, Singapore and Brazil, it currently offers distribution services comprising 1,490 fund managers and over 78,000 funds, and an extensive network which includes more than 628 contracts with institutional clients, spread over more than 45 countries, including commercial banks, private banking institutions, fund managers, insurance companies and fund supermarkets.
+However, the business of the bank and its affiliates is mainly focused in providing investment and banking services regarding the access to and distribution of third-party mutual funds across different markets to financial service providers in an 'open architecture' environment.
+Allfunds is one of the world's leading wealthtech companies with a service offering which includes data & analytics, portfolio & reporting tools, research and regulatory services.
+Created in 2000, today Allfunds offers the largest fund distribution network globally and access to the world's largest universe of mutual fund and ETFs.
+With a presence on the ground in Spain, Italy, the United Kingdom, Chile, Colombia, Dubai, Luxembourg, Switzerland, Singapore and Brazil, it currently offers distribution services comprising +1,500 fund managers and over 87,000 funds, and an extensive network which includes more than 700 contracts with institutional clients, spread over more than 50 countries, including commercial banks, private banking institutions, fund managers, insurance companies and fund supermarkets.
 Clients generally use funds for one or two purposes: self-investment (pure B2B) or direct distribution (B2B2C).
 Allfunds Bank has no proprietary asset management, insurance, pension or retail (B2C) businesses that could cause any conflict of interests in offering its services to its clients.